 It is important to recognize that committership is a privilege, not a right.
 That privilege must be earned and once earned it can be removed by the TSC members by a standard TSC motion.
 However, under normal circumstances committership exists for as long as the Committer wishes to continue engaging with the project.

-A Committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a TSC member, described below.
+A Committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a reviewer, described below.

 Process for Adding Committers